Get back to where you want to be faster

 Recovering from surgery, an injury, or an event like a stroke or heart attack can affect every fiber of your well-being.
-At The Village at Brookwood, we deliver the right, personalized senior rehabilitation you need to smoothly transition from hospital to home.
+At The Village at Brookwood, we deliver the right, personalized rehabilitation you need to smoothly transition from hospital to home.
 You’ll receive the highest-quality care from supportive professionals who understand the challenges of regaining your independence.

 Our dedicated rehab team in Burlington, NC, will coordinate with your physicians to create a comprehensive, individualized care plan to maximize your physical, social and emotional independence, safely and quickly.